vobecant/v4/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
-  - HTML & (S)CSS
-  - React
+  - Python
-  - Vue
+  - PyTorch
-  - Node.js
+  - TensorFlow
-  - WordPress
+  - Matlab
 ---

-Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+Hi!
+I'm Antonin, a PhD student based in Prague, Czech Republic.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

-Here are a few technologies I've been working with recently:
+What do I specialize at.
+What is my goal and what I like to do.

+A short writing about school, cooperation with Valeo and link to valeo.ai team.
+What do I work on

+Maybe put some publications here?